 First, you will want to make your cakes.
 Make the red velvet cake as directed.
 Make the white cake as directed and divide it in half.
 Use blue food coloring to color half of the cake mix.
 Leave the other half white.
 You are ready to bake!

-We used a very small pan (here’s what we used) (affiliate link) to bake each of these separately.
+I used a very small pan (here’s what I used) (affiliate link) to bake each of these separately.
 (You could also use an 8 by 8 pan and not fill it very full.)
 Because they were small they baked in about 9 minutes, so watch them closely to see when they are done and pull them out (when a toothpick stuck in the center comes out clean).
 Each cake will make about 6 cake circles.

 Set the cakes aside to cool completely.